Luke 13:25-30

 Seeing such selfish ambition, do you excuse your sins as, well, that’s kind of the way I am?
 I grew up that way.
 Grew up in a hard time, hard parents, hard whatever.
 I’m just kind of a little rough around the edges.
 You should be seeing an increase of the fruit of the Spirit in your life.
 Other people should be seeing an increase of the fruit of the Spirit in your life.
 You should be passionate about the Lord’s work, engaging in his passion to build his church.

 Your mind should not be set on this passing world, shouldn’t be fancying a theology that sends, sets your mind on temporal things, that excuses your worldly mindedness.
 So my friends, listen to Jesus today.
 And as you listen, listen with humility, with an eagerness to understand him and obey him.
 Don’t have any thought about clinging to your pride, and clinging to any false assurance, only to find yourself shut out at the end.
-Because the fear of “the Lord is the beginning of wisdom.”
+Because “the fear of the Lord is the beginning of wisdom.”

 Allow yourself to take a strong dose of what Jesus prescribes today.
 And this word that he speaks, it is for those who are not yet Christians.
-But it’s for many who are religiously so, and I could say evangelically so.
+But it’s for, for many who are religiously so, and I could say evangelically so.
 They live under a false sense of assurance, having embraced a false gospel that just puts them at ease.
 This message is for those, this message is also for those of you Christians, true Christians, that you’ve kind of gone to sleep, frankly.
 As the years have passed, it’s just become easy to make everything easy.

 You’ve grown comfortable with being comfortable.
 And you don’t really want to break out and do anything hard, I, I get that.
 So let this awaken you.
 Let it bring you to a, a renewed sense of striving for the kingdom, to strain against anything that would hold you back, lethargy, laziness, let it cause you to struggle once again against sin and pride.
-And for those of you who do find in yourself a struggling sense, this agonizomai concept that you have been not perfect, you are struggling.
+And for those of you who do find in yourself a struggling sense, this agonizomai concept that you, although not perfect, you are struggling.
 You do struggle, you do strive, man, let this encourage you.

 Let this encourage you, that this is what it’s like to be entering in through that narrow door.
 That you have found Christ, and that his power, his spirit is resident and operative within your life.
 So, number of ways to apply this to yourself today.
 Listen carefully.
 We’ll start with the first point, got three points this morning.
 Start with the first point, number one, look at the result of false confidence.
 Number one is look at the result of false confidence.
 And again, let this provoke some fear in you.

-This is the prophetic parable, it starts in verse 25, “When once the master of the house has risen and shut the door, you begin to stand outside and to knock on the door, saying, ‘Lord, open to us,’ and then he will answer you, ‘I don’t do, I do not know where you come from.'”
+This is the prophetic parable, it starts in verse 25, “When once the master of the house has risen and shut the door, you begin to stand outside and to knock on the door, saying, ‘Lord, open to us,’ and then he will answer you,’ I don’t do, ‘I do not know where you come from.’”
 I mean, what a terrifying picture and a pathetic picture.
 I was trying to think about the pathos of this section and how to illustrate this for us.
-Because when Jesus said this to the Jews, and, and what follows to the Jews, man, this had them shivering in their boots, their sandals.
+Because when Jesus said this to the Jews, and what follows to the Jews, man, this had them shivering in their boots, their sandals.

-“The opportunity to enter into that kingdom is going to end.
-The master of the house will rise up, shut the door, and that’s it.”
+The opportunity to enter into that kingdom is going to end.
+The master of the house will rise up, shut the door, and that’s it.

 Travis Allen